Hydronic heating systems are one of the most energy-efficient systems out there.

 While water does absorb heat better than air, the heated water needs to travel through the whole system to warm your home up.
 This process can take quite a long time, and you’ll have to wait longer to benefit from the warmth.
 Due to this issue, hydronic heating systems are better suited for moderate climates or when consistent temperatures are needed.

 All closed-loop water heating systems need an expansion tank for safety.
 These tanks have to be occasionally drained to work efficiently.
-Since this maintenance task is one of the only ones that hydronic heating systems need, it’s easy to look past, prompting efficiency issues.
+Additionally, baseboard heaters and radiators should be cleaned regularly, as they tend to accumulate dust over time.

 4. Hard to Access Piping if a Problem Comes Up